papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 🔮 In the future, you can also monitor the Temporal Cloud pipeline and scale based on workflow queue depth or task backlog.

-> [!TIP]
->
+{{< callout type="tip" title="Tip" >}}
-> The type of scaling policy we’ve used here is a **[Step Scaling Policy](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html)** — where scaling happens in *defined steps* based on metric thresholds.
+The type of scaling policy we’ve used here is a **[Step Scaling Policy](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html)** — where scaling happens in *defined steps* based on metric thresholds.

->
-> AWS also offers other policy types worth exploring:
+AWS also offers other policy types worth exploring:

->
-> - **[Target Tracking Scaling Policy](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html)** — automatically adjusts task count to maintain a target metric (like 50% CPU).
+- **[Target Tracking Scaling Policy](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html)** — automatically adjusts task count to maintain a target metric (like 50% CPU).
-> - [**Predictive Scaling Policy**](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-predictive-scaling.html) — uses historical data to forecast demand and scale ahead of time.
+- [**Predictive Scaling Policy**](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-predictive-scaling.html) — uses historical data to forecast demand and scale ahead of time.
+{{< /callout >}}

 ## 💥☢️ Destroy the infrastructure